 Here is a video of Bach's Prelude No.24 from book 1 as a piano roll animation:

 The audio controls below allow you to play the mp3 version of Bach's Prelude no.24 in B minor from Book 1 or you can download the MP3 file.
-You can also download the midi version of Bach's Prelude no.24 in B minor from Book 1 or alternatively edit/play the midi file.
+You can also download the midi version of Bach's Prelude no.24 in B minor from Book 1.

 The image below is the first page of the sheet music, and here you can download the full sheet music for Bach's Prelude No.24 from book 1 in PDF format.